EOT-RecompTest/EOTRecompTest4/Implement.md

 # Edge of Time Implementation Notes

-This repository was designed for Sonic Unleashed.
+This repository was designed for Blue Dragon (Xbox 360).
 Porting it for **Edge of Time (EOT)** requires changes across multiple modules.

 General tasks: